2019 Evergreen International Phage Meeting

 The 2019 meeting is scheduled for early August 2019 here at The Evergreen State College.
 We will have a registration form in January 2019 for people to register for the conference.
 Filling out the form will be mandatory in order to receive any and all assistance for the conference.
 There will be a second form available for travel information, which will be mandatory to receive any housing assignment and Aeroporter assistance.
 The two are separate forms because we understand that not everybody has their visa or flights when they register.
 Please refer all questions regarding the meeting to email@example.com as this account is accessible to the whole team.

-The 22nd biennial Evergreen Bacteriophage conference will be from 6-11 August 2017 at the Evergreen State College.
+The 22nd biennial Evergreen Bacteriophage conference was held from 6-11 August 2017 at the Evergreen State College.

 Overview, present focus and history of the current major phage-related meetings

 Starting in 1945, Max Delbrück greatly stimulated and redirected the course of phage research by organizing annual phage courses and phage meetings at Cold Spring Harbor, Long Island, drawing scientists from around the world and leading to the development of molecular biology.
 Phage research and funding blossomed, but then declined as new phage-derived techniques enabled the molecular analyses of other organisms, and the Cold Spring Harbor phage meetings evolved into “Phage and Microbial Genetics”.
 They have now been shifted to the University of Madison, Wisconsin, but only generally include one session on phage.